2020 is quickly shaping up to be the year for decentralized exchanges (herein referred to as DEXs) to take the mainstage.

-Unlike Uniswap, IDEX is a hybrid, semi-decentralized exchange.
-Similarly, IDEX provides a trustless, real-time, high-throughput trading experience in conjunction with blockchain based settlement.
-By centrally managing trade matching and Ethereum transaction dispatch, IDEX enables users to trade continuously without waiting for transactions to mine, fill multiple orders at once, and cancel orders immediately without gas costs.
+By centrally managing trade matching and Ethereum transaction dispatch, IDEX enables users to trade continuously without waiting for transactions to mine, fill multiple orders at once, and cancel orders without gas costs.

-IDEX currently uses two native tokens, AURA and DVIP, to further incentivize usage of the platform.
-Simply put, AURA is staked to earn a percentage of all transaction fees on the network.
-AURA can be used to purchase DVIP tokens (1 DVIP = 50,000 AURA) which are used to purchase IDEX memberships, granting users discounts on trading fees on IDEX transactions.
+IDEX currently uses two native tokens – AURA and DVIP – to further incentivize usage of the platform.
+AURA is staked to earn a percentage of all transaction fees on the network.
+AURA can be used to purchase DVIP tokens (1 DVIP = 50,000 AURA) which can be used to purchase IDEX memberships, granting users discounts on trading fees on IDEX transactions.
 DVIP memberships will last until 2020, granting users either free trades and no AURA rewards, 2x Market Making rewards and full trade fees or some combination of both.

 Airswap – airswap.io

-Airswap recently announced the Airswap Trader, allowing any two users to Share and settle over-the-counter (OTC) trades with no counterparty risk, no deposits, and no fees.
+With the launch of Airswap Trader, users can Share and settle over-the-counter (OTC) trades with no counterparty risk, no deposits, and no fees.

 Why do DEXs Matter?

-First and foremost, the lack of theft is drastically reduced.
-So long as you’re smart about your private key security and accessibility, the chance at your funds being stolen are virtually zero.
+With DEXs, the chance of theft is drastically reduced.
+So long as you’re smart about your private key security and accessibility, the chance at your funds being stolen is virtually zero.